 If you're a current U.S. homeowner and think your mortgage rate is too high for today's market, it's a terrific time to take a look at your HARP loan eligibility.

-HARP expires at the end of this year.
-Mortgage rates may never be much lower.
+HARP expires at the end of next year.

 HARP is an acronym.
 It stands for Home Affordable Refinance Program.
 Sometimes called the "Obama Refi", the HARP program was launched in 2009 as part of that year's economic stimulus program.